Tilt In Space Wheelchairs

 Tilt in Space wheelchairs cannot be folded up in the same way that our lightweight folding manual wheelchairs can.
 This means they can only be transported in a suitably adapted vehicle, and will require a ramp to load and unload due to their weight.
 All our models are crash-tested, allowing them to be used for occupied transport when tied down in an appropriate vehicle.

-We are able to fit our Wheelchair Powerpack and Heavy Duty Wheelchair Powerpack to the Rea Azalea, helping to ease the strain of pushing both the wheelchair and occupant.
+We are able to fit our Heavy Duty Wheelchair Powerpack to the Rea Azalea, helping to ease the strain of pushing both the wheelchair and occupant.
 This allows the wheelchair to be taken longer distances in ease.
-Please note that due to the weight of the Azalea wheelchair, the Wheelchair Powerpack can only be used for patients up to 11 stone, while the Heavy Duty Powerpack can be used for patients up to 18 stone.
+Please note that due to the weight of the Azalea wheelchair, the Heavy Duty Powerpack can only be used for patients up to 18 stone.

 Alternatively, the Breezy Ibis is available in either a Power Support version (effectively a more discreet built-in powerpack) or as a Powerdrive version that is essentially an attendant-controlled powerchair.